JakobPCoder/TexModTools/README.md

 ## About

 TexModTools provides a complete workflow for extracting, processing, and packaging game textures.
-The tools support both the original TexMod and the modern OpenTexMod implementations, allowing you to create texture replacement mods for classic DirectX 9 games.
+The tools support the modern OpenTexMod implementation, allowing you to create texture replacement mods for classic DirectX 9 games.

 ## Copyright Notice